roilhi/ccrma/README.md

 You can easily comment and uncomment code by hitting Cntr-R,  Cntrl-T.

-MP3READ

-To read MP3 files into Matlab, we have a function called mp3read.
-It is used just like wavread.
+To read MP3 files into Matlab, we have a function called `mp3read`.
+It is used just like `wavread`.

-AUDIO FILES

-A large collection of audio files for your experimentation are located at  /usr/ccrma/courses/mir2013/audio

 SECTION 1
 ---------